mirunaish/gochat/README.md

 - generic functions and type parameters in Go
 - error checking in Go, how to create custom errors, handling different error types
 - Go structs and interfaces and how they can be used to mimic OOP
+- working with pointers in Go
+- deferring functions to clean up / close resources before returning / panicking
 - GORM, a GO ORM
+- how to combine http and websocket in a single app
+- how to create a complex websocket server with multiple subscribers that don't all communicate to each other
+- how to authenticate requests sent over websockets
 - how to color console output

 ![generics](media/generics.png)